Claus1/unigui/README.md

 Has optional draw 'method' with options 'random', 'circle', 'breadthfirst', by default 'random'.

-### Signals ###
-Unigui supports a dedicated signal event handling mechanism.
-It is useful with shared blocks when a containing external blocks screen must respond to their elements without hard program linking.
-If a string in a table field started from @ then it considered as a signal.
-If the user interact with such GUI object Unigui generates a signal event, which comes to dispatch function of the screen.
-First Unigui look at the element block, if not found than at the screen, if not found User.dispatch will be called, which can be redefined for such cases.
-Any handler can return Signal(element_that_generated_the_event, '@the_event_value') which will be processed.

 ### Dialog ###
 ```
 Dialog(name, text, callback, buttons, content = None)